scalajp/2018.scalamatsuri.org/_candidates_en/TakeshiItoh_1.md

 tags:
   - Tools
 suggestions:
-  - scalaでメタプログラミングをしたい人
+  - People who want to try metaprogramming using Scala
-  - メタプログラミングを使っているライブラリの中身を理解したい人
+  - People who want to understand internal of libraries using metaprogramming
-  - メタプログラミング機能の開発に貢献したい人
+  - People want to contribute development of metaprogramming
 ---
-In this talk, I will introduce the bleeding edge of metaprogramming utility for scala.
+In this talk, I will introduce the bleeding edge of metaprogramming utility for Scala.

 Since scala.reflect was shipped along with scala 2.10, metaprogramming utility for scala evolved into scala.meta, and now it is moving toward scala.macros.
 Furthermore, a project named scalagen has been started to develop a novel static code generation tool.
-In this unforeseeing situation, we, as scala programmers, are required to catch-up with the latest development status and to prepare for the forthcoming revolution.
+In this unforeseeing situation, we, as Scala programmers, are required to catch-up with the latest development status and to prepare for the forthcoming revolution.
-On the other hand, this big change offers us good opportunities to contribute to the core functionality of scala.
-Even though it seems difficult to contribute the scala compiler itself, there is a plenty of room for us to contribute to the scala metaprogramming ecosystem.
+On the other hand, this big change offers us good opportunities to contribute to the core functionality of Scala.
+Even though it seems difficult to contribute the Scala compiler itself, there is a plenty of room for us to contribute to the Scala metaprogramming ecosystem.